janusqa/advent-of-code-2023/README_SETUP..md

 --------
-// Add a package from nuget to a project dotnet add [<PROJECT>] package [<PACKAGE>] dotnet add day24 package Microsoft.Z3 // used this to install the Z3 solver for day 24
+// Add a package from nuget to a project dotnet add [<PROJECT>] package [<PACKAGE>] dotnet add day24 package Microsoft.Z3 --version 4.11.2 // used this to install the Z3 v 4.11.2 solver for day 24

 // Remove a package installed with nuget to a project dotnet remove [<PROJECT>] package [<PACKAGE>]